yugabyte/yugabyte-db/docs/content/latest/deploy/checklist.md

 ### Disks

 - Use SSDs (solid state disks) for good performance.
 - Both local or remote attached storage work with Yugabyte DB.
-Since YugaByte DB internally replicates data for fault tolerance, remote attached storage which which does its own additional replication is not a requirement.
+Since Yugabyte DB internally replicates data for fault tolerance, remote attached storage which which does its own additional replication is not a requirement.
 Local disks often offer better performance at a lower cost.
 - Multi-disk nodes
       - Do not use RAID across multiple disks.
 Yugabyte DB can natively handle multi-disk nodes (JBOD).
       - Create a data directory on each of the data disks and specify a comma separated list of those directories to the yb-master and yb-tserver processes via the --fs_data_dirs flag